 Excess Accumulation Penalty.
 Except for certain spouse beneficiaries, if the beneficiary does not withdraw the amount required to be distributed for a given year, they may be subject to an excess accumulation penalty tax.
-While the excess accumulation penalty is 25% of the amount not distributed as řequiréd, it may generally be reduced to 10% for beneficiaries who take a corrective distribution and submit a modified federal income return within the applicable correction window.
+While the excess accumulation penalty is 25% of the amount not distributed as required, it may generally be reduced to 10% for beneficiaries who take a corrective distribution and submit a modified federal income return within the applicable correction window.
 The correction window begins on the date the excess accumulation penalty is incurred and generally ends on the last day of the second tax year following year in which the penalty was incurred.
 (This window could end earlier if a notice of deficiency is mailed, or the penalty tax is assessed).
-The beneficiary must report the excess accumulation penalty tax by filing a completed Form 5329 with the IRS along with their payment.
-Beneficiaries should consult a tax or legal advisor for the correction window applicable to their specific circumstances, as well as for information on other penalty waivers.
+The beneficiaries should consult a tax or legal advisor for the correction window applicable to their specific circumstances, as well as for information on other penalty waivers.